Runtime Assurance Platform · Evidence receipt layer · Live now

 - Evidence generated at time of execution

-Content filtering, harmful output detection, and guardrails executed on every inference.
+Content filtering, harmful output detection, and safety controls executed on every inference.

 Fairness checks ran on model outputs with verifiable test parameters and results.